Saruni Wild: Our full report

-Medical care: Most guides are first-aiders at Saruni Wild.
+- All the guides at Saruni Wild are first-aiders.
 Aitong clinic is not far away and for serious emergencies medevac helicopters can land nearby.

-Security measures: Askaris are on patrol all the time at Saruni Wild.
+- Askaris are on patrol at night at Saruni Wild.

-Laundry facilities: Laundry from Saruni Wild is washed up at Saruni Mara where it is machine-washed and line-dried.
-It is included in the rates, but in common with most camps, ladies' underwear is not washed for cultural reasons (washing powder is provided in the bathrooms for hand-washing any items).
+- Laundry from Saruni Wild is hand-washed and line-dried and included in the rates, but in common with most camps, ladies' underwear is not washed for cultural reasons (washing powder is provided in the bathrooms for hand-washing any items).

-Accepted payment on location: All major currencies are accepted in cash at Saruni Wild.
-Saruni Mara up the road will also take Mastercard and Visa credit cards for which there is a 4% surcharge.
+- All major currencies are accepted in cash at Saruni Wild.
+Saruni Mara up the road will also take Mastercard and Visa credit cards for which there is a no surcharge.